March 5, 2020

 Step 7) Scoop and Fry Falafel

 Pour the oil into a pan (I used my 14-inch cast iron).
 You want the oil to come up 2 - 3 inches on the side of the pan.
-Scoop the falafel into balls about 1-2 tablespoon in size.
+Scoop the falafel into balls about 1-2 tablespoons in size.
 (I use this purple scoop which is perfect).
+I also tried a larger scoop and enjoyed the bigger size too so any size will do.
 If the mixture falls apart a little don't lose your marbles.
 Wet your hands and gently press it together.
 If they don't form perfect balls, who cares.
 No one!!
 Finish scooping all the falafel and sprinkle the sesame seeds all over them.

 Heat the oil over medium-high heat.
 Have a sheet pan lined with paper towels nearby.
 Test the hotness of the oil by adding a tiny drop of the falafel.
 The oil is ready when the falafel sizzles IMMEDIATELY when it hits the oil.
 If that's what you got, start adding your balls, maybe 6 - 8 at a time depending on the size of your pan.
 Don't overcrowd the pan because this will bring the oil temperature down and it will get too cool.
-Cook about 2 minutes per side.
-I cooked a few more seconds here because I wanted to make sure all parts of the balls were browned well.
+Cook about 5 minutes making sure that all sides turn a dark, golden color.
 Remove the falafel from the oil with a slotted spoon and place on the sheet pan.
 Sprinkle immediately with salt and please don't wait to do that.
 Keep your sheet pan of falafel in the oven while you fry the remaining balls.

 Step 8) Make Turmeric Scented Rice (Borrowed from Half Baked Harvest)